 Payroll Office ensures that county employees are paid in accordance with the County of Greene's approved payroll policies; and employees are encouraged to use Direct Deposit for payroll disbursement.
 Employees will receive voucher statements for official record of payment for hours worked and payroll deductions.

 Click HERE for our Human Resources, Payroll information.

-Purchasing Agent controls the ordering and distribution of county supplies, furniture and office equipment, monitors fixed assets and obtains proposals on services and contracts for office equipment and county buildings.
+Central Purchasing Clerk controls the ordering and distribution of county supplies, furniture and office equipment, monitors fixed assets and obtains proposals on services and contracts for office equipment and county buildings.

 Finance (Budget) Office The Finance Office prepares financial reports and budgets for the various entities of the county government, working closely with program directors and elected officials and directing the operations of accounts payable and accounts receivable.